Getting Bumped From a Flight

 If you intend to be rebooked on a later flight, do not bring your luggage to be checked in but restrict yourself to carry-on luggage.
 That way you're not tied down to the destination your baggage will be sent to (on the flight you got bumped from), but are free to choose alternative airports in your area.

 When you arrive early at the gate, you need to be among the first to offer your volunteer services when the gate agent shows up.
 Just let the agent know you’re not in a rush to get to your destination, and if the cabin is full, you’re available to be bumped.
 Thereafter, avoid checking back in, but rather park yourself nearby to be ready when your name is called.

 You have only a short period of time for negotiating a deal and deciding on whether to accept it or not.
 If you are delayed for more than two hours, ask for a meal voucher and access to an airport lounge.

 On the other side, for an overnight delay, you can request a hotel room and a meal voucher.
 In addition, you can also ask for a transportation voucher to and from the hotel.

-You can minimize the chances of getting bumped from the flights from the above discussion.
+As we have seen from the above discussion, you can minimize the chances of getting bumped from flights.
 But it is also important to be well aware of the facts that increase your chances of getting bumped.

 1. When you choose a Popular Flight